DouglasUrner/CSP/README.md

 # CSP
-Computer Science Principles - Code.Org 2018-2019
+AP Computer Science Principles - using the Code.Org 2020-2021 curriculm.